akkadotnet/akka.net/docs/articles/concepts/addressing.md

   - `DeadLetterActorRef` is the default implementation of the dead letters service to which Akka routes all messages whose destinations are shut down or non-existent.
   - `EmptyLocalActorRef` is what Akka returns when looking up a non-existent local actor path: it is equivalent to a `DeadLetterActorRef`, but it retains its path so that Akka can send it over the network and compare it to other existing actor references for that path, some of which might have been obtained before the actor died.
 - And then there are some one-off internal implementations which you should never really see:
-  - There is an actor reference which does not represent an actor but acts only as a pseudo-supervisor for the root guardian, we call it “the one who walks the bubbles of space-time”.
+  - There is an actor reference which does not represent an actor but acts only as a pseudo-supervisor for the root guardian, we call it "the one who walks the bubbles of space-time".
   - The first logging service started before actually firing up actor creation facilities is a fake actor reference which accepts log events and prints them directly to standard output; it is `Logging.StandardOutLogger`.

 ## What is an Actor Path?
 Since actors are created in a strictly hierarchical fashion, there exists a unique sequence of actor names given by recursively following the supervision links between child and parent down towards the root of the actor system.
-This sequence can be seen as enclosing folders in a file system, hence we adopted the name “path” to refer to it, although actor hierarchy has some fundamental difference from file system hierarchy.
+This sequence can be seen as enclosing folders in a file system, hence we adopted the name "path" to refer to it, although actor hierarchy has some fundamental difference from file system hierarchy.

 An actor path consists of an anchor, which identifies the actor system, followed by the concatenation of the path elements, from root guardian to the designated actor; the path elements are the names of the traversed actors and are separated by slashes.